admin0p/inMem/README.md

 ## To-Do List

-- [ ] Implement a Makefile for easier build processes.
+- [Done] Implement a Makefile for easier build processes.
+- [ ] Stream the output to the respective client.
 - [ ] Extend API functionalities for the SET data type.
-- [ ] Add support for network connections and handling concurrent requests.
+- [Done ] Add support for network connections and handling concurrent requests.
 - [ ] Introduce multiple APIs for various data structures:
   - Lists
   - Hashed sets